 And, of course, Women's Refuge provides respite from family violence for women and their children.

-A work in progress to be installed at NZ Sculpture OnShore in November 2018.
+First installed at NZ Sculpture OnShore in November 2018.

 Upcycling materials - including milk bottles